Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 name: division-type-casts

-# Note: Division and type casts
+# Division and type casts

 ---

 template: division-type-casts

 Consider the following Java codes, which intends to convert celsius temperature to its Fahrenheit equivalent: